|Climate Action and Adaptation Plan (CAAP)|

 Thanks to all who participated in this great event!
 For the latest CAAP news and updates, be sure to visit our webpage regularly.

 We want to hear from you.
-Take the CAAP survey to provide your opinions, experiences, and priorities as we work together to develop an actionable and meaningful CAAP for Long Beach!
+Take the CAAP survey to provide your opinions, experiences, and priorities as we work together to develop an actionable and meaningful CAAP for Long Beach.
+View the CAAP Video and get involved now!

 You can also fill out an e-comment card to share your thoughts.